umadesai/TowerOfDuma/reports/report.md

 ## What We Accomplished

-  - We create our own version of tower defense, called David’s Tower of dUma.
+We created our own version of tower defense, called David’s Tower of dUma.
 Here are some of its main features:
   - Enemies randomly spawn and move along a path
   - Players can place towers everywhere except the path
   - Towers shoot enemies within range and at a set fire rate